Josina Machel: In the liberation struggle

 As she reached her 20th birthday, Josina was immediately assigned responsibilities within FRELIMO's multifaceted quest for national independence.
 She began work at the Mozambique Institute, a residential education center for Mozambican students in Tanzania, as assistant to the director.
-The director is Janet Mondlane, the American born wife of FRELIMO president Eduardo Mondlane.
-A year and a half later, Josina turns down the offer of a scholarship to undertake university studies in Switzerland and volunteers for FRELIMO's newly created Women's Branch (Destacamento Feminino).
-The Women's Branch is tasked with providing women with political and military training in order that they may be fully integrated into the liberation struggle.
-This initiative is little short of extraordinary in view of the fact that gender equality goes strongly against traditional African cultural norms.
+The director is Janet Mondlane, the American-born wife of FRELIMO president Eduardo Mondlane.
+A year and a half later, Josina turned down the offer of a scholarship to undertake university studies in Switzerland, and volunteered for FRELIMO's newly created Women's Branch (Destacamento Feminino).
+The Women's Branch was tasked with providing women with political and military training in order that they might be fully integrated into the liberation struggle.
+This initiative is little short of extraordinary as gender equality goes strongly against traditional African cultural norms.

 Josina subsequently became one of 25 young women to go through three months of military training at Nachingwea in southern Tanzania where Mozambique liberation fighters received their military training for Mozambique guerrilla war.
-Samora Machel, the future first president of Mozambique and Josina's future husband, serves as the director of this training center.
+Samora Machel, the future first president of Mozambique and her future husband, served as the director of this training center.

-Afterwards, Josina and other women combatants combine defensive roles in guarding supplies and facilitites behind the lines of combat with community organizing roles in which they explain FRELIMO's history, goals, and purposes to the local liberated populations in the effort to win their moral and material support.
-This division of labor frees up additional men for direct military actions.
+Afterwards, Josina and other women combatants combined defensive roles in guarding supplies and facilities behind the lines of combat with community organizing roles in which they explained FRELIMO's history, goals, and purposes to the local liberated populations in the effort to win their moral and material support.
+This division of labor freed up additional men for direct military actions.

-During 1968 the Women's Branch evolves into a de facto social services program for FRELIMO in the liberated areas.
-It organizes health centers, schools, and child care centers.
-It helps families whose homes have been destroyed, and provides emotional support to wounded soldiers and peasant families traumatized by the warfare.
-Josina plays a visionary role in identifying the need for child care centers to look after children who have been orphaned or separated from their families by the war.
+During 1968, the Women's Branch evolved into a de facto social services program for FRELIMO in the liberated areas.
+It organized health centers, schools, and child care centers.
+It helped families whose homes had been destroyed, and provided emotional support to wounded soldiers and peasant families traumatized by the warfare.
+Josina played a visionary role in identifying the need for child-care centers to look after children who had been orphaned or separated from their families by the war.

-In mid-1968 Josina is named a delegate to the Second FRELIMO Congress where she is a strong advocate for the full inclusion of women within all aspects of the liberation struggle.
-She is then appointed head of the Women's Section in FRELIMO's Department of International Relations.
-In this position she travels periodically to international meetings on women's rights and the role of women in development where she uses examples of FRELIMO experiences to advocate for women's equal participation in all aspects of the development process.
-She is now 24 years old.
+In mid-1968, Josina was named a delegate to the Second FRELIMO Congress, where she was a strong advocate for the full inclusion of women within all aspects of the liberation struggle.
+She was then appointed head of the Women's Section in FRELIMO's Department of International Relations.
+In this position, she traveled periodically to international meetings on women's rights and the role of women in development where she uses examples of FRELIMO experiences to advocate for women's equal participation in all aspects of the development process.
+She was then 24 years old.